 #7 After the US, China is the second largest programmatic market

 Zenith reports that in 2017, the US values at nearly $33 billion.
-Meanwhile, China is valued at over $5 billion.
+Meanwhile, China values at over $5 billion.

 #8 Ad spending on video for mobile programmatic will increase by close to $4 billion in 2020